wp-plugins/about-me/readme.txt

 1. Add the widget to your sidebar from the 'Widgets' design page.

-1. Add your social links from the 'Social Links' page under the 'Management' page.
+1. Add your social links from the 'About Me' page under the 'Management' page.